DiogoMotaMoreira/PublicCopy_SpotifyBackEnd/README.md

 * Rafael dos Santos Martins e Silva - A107289 - rafasmsilva17

 This project was made for de LI3 course.
 The main objective is to read csv files and store all the content in structures in order to optimize the answer to certain queries.
+Unfortunately, it was not possible to provide the .csv files due to their size.